Houston4444/plujain-ramp/readme.md

         When midi_in receives a Midi Start signal, effect will start.
         When midi_in receives a Midi Stop signal, out volume will return to the down of the depth.
+        During Pre-start, volume is at the down of the depth (depth at 100% => Mute, depth at 0 => Bypass).

     Midi In Slave / Stop is Bypass:
         Same as Midi In Slave except that at start the effect is bypassed. a stop signal in midi_in will make it go back to bypass.
+        Pre-start is tretead as a period.

 ----------